logto-io/logto/packages/connectors/connector-dingtalk-web/README.md

 5. In the left navigation bar, select "Application Release" -> "Version Management and Release", create and release the first version to activate the "Client ID" and "Client Secret"

 > ℹ️ **Note**
-> If the application does not release a version, the obtained "AppKey" and "AppSecret" cannot be used, or requests will fail.
+> If the application does not release a version, the obtained "Client ID" and "Client Secret" cannot be used, or requests will fail.

-## Configure permissions
+### Configure permissions

 1. In "Development Configuration" -> "Permission Management", select `Contact.User.Read` and `Contact.User.mobile` permissions and authorize them
 2. After confirming the permission configuration, click "Save" and publish the application